Biologists Divided Over How To Save Endangered Pangolin

 KAEMMERER: Pangolins are best known for - sometimes called scaly anteaters.
 But in fact, actually, they're not related to anteaters.
 They're more related to carnivores like dogs and cats, which is somewhat fascinating.

-JEFFREY FLOCKEN: We are trying our hardest to stop the poaching, stop the trafficking and stop the demand.
+JEFFREY FLOCKEN: We're trying our hardest to stop the poaching, stop the trafficking and stop the demand.
 Unfortunately, when zoos buy wild-caught pangolins, they're adding to the poaching, the trafficking and the demand.

 BLACKLEY: Flocken says moving pangolins from their habitats in Asia and Africa can be incredibly stressful for them.
 He estimates that for every pangolin transported to a North American zoo, several die in the process.

-FLOCKEN: The real goal is not to get the individuals used to being in captivity but, in fact, bringing them back to the health, then go right back out in the wild.
+FLOCKEN: The real goal is not to get the individuals used to being in captivity, but in fact bringing them back to their health and then go right back out in the wild.

-JUSTIN MILLER: From the start of this project, it was pretty much asking, what had failed in the past?
-And what were the reasons?
-And then are we able to correct them?
+JUSTIN MILLER: From the start of this project, it was pretty much asking what had failed in the past and what were the reasons and then are we able to correct it?